-There has a been a steady and large rise in the income share of the top 10% within-birth cohort income group.
+There has a been a steady and large rise in the income share of the top 10% within birth-cohort income group.
 What about shifts in income across the age distribution?
-The bottom panel of Chart 4 shows the share of income going to birth cohorts for which the household head has a median age between 45 to 64.
-We focus on this group because it tends to have the largest saving rates across the age distribution, and previous research suggests that this group is particularly important in driving saving (e.g., Rachel and Smith 2015, Lunsford and West 2019).
+The right panel of Figure 5 shows the share of income going to birth cohorts for which the household head has a median age between 45 to 64.
+We focus on this group because it tends to have the largest saving rates across the age distribution, and previous research suggests that this group is particularly important in driving saving (e.g., Rachel and Smith (2015), Lunsford and West (2019)).